ilikeorangutans/harbormaster/README.md

 # Ideas & TODO

+- [ ] add report feature to summarize execution times for a project's flows
 - [ ] on check view show if job is currently running, and how long
 - [ ] don't capture session expiration gracefully
 - [ ] download and cache project structure